Bone Grafting in Shoreline WA

 When a tooth is removed, the bone at the extraction site tends to collapse inward and shrink over time.
-However, bone can be maintained and even improved in terms of its volume and density by the addition of bone mineral to the extraction site.
-The bone mineral is pre-packaged as granules similar to coarse sand.
-It is gently packed into extraction socket and covered with a dissolving collagen sponge.
-Over three to four months, surrounding natural bone replaces this matrix, resulting in the formation of dense, high quality bone for future implant placement.
+However, bone can be maintained and even improved in its volume and density with the addition of bone mineral.
+The bone mineral is pre-packaged as granules, similar to coarse sand.
+It is gently packed into the extraction socket and covered with a dissolving collagen sponge.
+Over the course of three to four months, surrounding natural bone replaces this substance, resulting in the formation of dense, high quality bone for future implant placement

 If you need to have a dental bone graft, call North Sound Oral Surgery Phone Number 206-542-1313 to schedule your bone grafting consultation with Dr. Hooe.